John Lyon (poet): Life in Zion

 In August 1857 the saints in Salt Lake found-out that an army was coming to stop a rumored rebellion in Utah.
 This caused 30,000 saints, including Lyon's family, to move south along with important church documents and other valuables.
 He, along with 300 other brethren, would stay in Salt Lake until Brigham Young gave the order to return on 28 June 1858.
 When famous visitors such as Mark Twain and Horace Greeley came to the region, Lyon was able to meet these men and show them his impressive book collection and other gems unique to the Salt Lake area.
 At the end of 1859 the last of Janet and John's children made it to the Salt Lake Valley after years of postponed travel west.
 Even with all of his responsibilities in the church, Lyon found time to teach aspiring young actors important elements for acting and was the critic at the Salt Lake Theatre.
 He taught drama to Maude Adams who would become a famous actress.

-From 1867-1869, after some conflicting ideas between Lyon and other church leaders regarding free trade and other economic practices, Lyon and his family invested much time and effort into being baptized for their ancestors who had died without becoming members of the LDS church.
+From 1867 to 1869, after some conflicting ideas between Lyon and other church leaders regarding free trade and other economic practices, Lyon and his family invested much time and effort into being baptized for their ancestors who had died without becoming members of the LDS church.
 Lyon was sealed by proxy to four deceased women in 1871 and six more deceased women in 1874.
 On 7 May 1872, Wilford Woodruff ordained Lyon to be a patriarch in the LDS Church with the approval of Brigham Young, Daniel H. Wells, John Taylor, George Q. Cannon, Brigham Young Jr., and Joseph F. Smith.